-Daley, et al (2015) provides a technical description of DAS signal and noise properties, illustrated with data recorded at a CO_2 sequestration site near Citronelle, Alabama.
+Daley, et al (2015) provides a technical description of DAS signal and noise properties, illustrated with data recorded at a CO2 sequestration site near Citronelle, Alabama.
 Key points of that analysis include the following:

-- 1. The Silixa iDAS interrogator uses optical backscattering to monitor, in a moving window, the change per optical pulse in the optical path length (u) difference, between sections of the fiber that are separated by a reference length (the 'gauge length').
-As such, the iDAS output can be equivalently regarded either as an estimate of the fiber strainrate $\frac{\partial}{\partial t} \left(\frac{\partial u}{\partial z} \right)$ or as an estimate of the spatial derivative of fiber particle velocity, $\frac{\partial}{\partial z} \left(\frac{\partial u}{\partial t} \right)$ as calculated by difference operators applied in time (t) or axial distance (z) respectively. - 2.
-We can obtain a measurement of strain from the iDAS native strainrate since integration with respect to time converts strain-rate to strain (typically followed by a suitable temporal band pass filter).
-Moreover, for a propagating signal, integration with respect to distance is equivalent to integration with respect to time followed by multiplication by the propagation speed along the fiber cable (apparent velocity) with a sign determined by direction of propagation. - 3.
+- 1. The Silixa iDAS interrogator uses optical backscattering to monitor, in a moving window, the time difference in optical path length (u) change between two sections of the fibre that are separated by a length dz which is the 'gauge length'.
+As such, the iDAS output can be equivalently regarded either as an estimate of the fibre strain-rate $\frac{\partial}{\partial t} \left(\frac{\partial u}{\partial z} \right)$ or as an estimate of the spatial derivative of fibre particle velocity, $\frac{\partial}{\partial z} \left(\frac{\partial u}{\partial t} \right)$ as calculated by difference operators applied in time (t) or axial distance (z) respectively. - 2.
+We can obtain a measurement of strain from the iDAS native strain rate since integration with respect to time converts strain-rate to strain (typically followed by a suitable temporal band pass filter).
+Moreover, for a propagating signal, integration with respect to distance is equivalent to integration with respect to time followed by multiplication by the propagation speed along the fibre cable (apparent velocity) with a sign determined by direction of propagation. - 3.
 System noise stems from random quantum effects within the optical system (somewhat analogous to resistor noise in electronic systems).
 Total noise power is stable but the distribution of noise power is not flat: On any channel, raw noise power increases linearly with temporal frequency; at any time, a few channels are much nosier than others; at any channel, noise power drifts randomly with time. - 4.
-An optimal method to maximize signal-to-noise ratio (SNR) and flatten the noise spectrum in the signal band consists of: - Track noise power while recording multiple independent channels with nearly identical signal - Form output channels as optimally weighted averages of the independent input channels (i.e. weighted stacking) - Integrate in time to flatten noise and convert signal to dimensionless strain
+An optimal method to maximize signal-to-noise ratio (SNR) and flatten the noise spectrum in the signal band consists of:

+- Track noise power while recording multiple independent channels with nearly identical signal - Form output channels as optimally weighted averages of the independent input channels (i.e. weighted stacking) - Integrate in time to flatten noise and convert signal to dimensionless strain